eboisseau/arduino-slides/how_to.md

 First, move into the directory where the `*.hex` is.
 Then check if the programmer sees the 16U2:

     sudo dfu-programmer atmega16u2 dump

 You should get kind of a thousand of question marks.
+(If you get womething like `dfu-programmer: no device present`, try again to reset the chip by connecting the two connectors (see previous part with the picture).)
 If it's the case, then go :

     sudo dfu-programmer atmega16u2 erase
     sudo dfu-programmer atmega16u2 flash --suppress-bootloader-mem TheFileYouveJustDownloaded.hex
     sudo dfu-programmer atmega16u2 reset

-You should then be able to verse new scripts again on your Arduino
+You should then be able to verse new scripts again on your Arduino.

+> **Note :** In case something goes wrong in the next steps (e.g. with uploadind a "pimped" `.hex` script), you can always repeat previous steps in order to go back into intial configuration.

+#### Get the HID-enabling `.hex` file
+Now that you know how to flash your Arduino, and did it with the original `.hex` file, we'll get into the fun part... and hack this file.

+Luckily, others did the job before us, and are offering us the script.
+So you have to download the `.hex` file available [on this website](http://hunt.net.nz/users/darran/weblog/b3029/Arduino_UNO_Keyboard_HID_version_03.html)

+Once done, upload this file on `Willy`:

+    sudo dfu-programmer atmega16u2 dump
+    sudo dfu-programmer atmega16u2 erase
+    sudo dfu-programmer atmega16u2 flash --debug 1 Arduino-usbserial.hex
+    sudo dfu-programmer atmega16u2 reset

+(I followed the steps listed [here](http://hunt.net.nz/users/darran/weblog/faf5e/Arduino_UNO_Keyboard_HID_part_2.html), i.e. the steps written by whom created the pimped `.hex` file)

 # references
 Here are listed all the websites I read through :